Random orthonormal polynomials: local universality and expected number of real roots

 We first describe some mild simplifications in our proof.
 We first note that since $\xi_j$ are real the complex roots of $F_n$ are symmetric with respect to the real line.
 Without loss of generality we may assume that $\widetilde \xi_j$ are Gaussian.
-For simplicity, we will also assume that for all $j=1,..,n$ the coefficients $\xi_j$ and $\widetilde \xi_j$ satisfy the matching moment condition {\bf C1} (instead of requiring $j\ge N_0=O(1)$).
-Similar to the proof of Theorem~\ref{thm:general:complex} in the last section, we will only consider test functions of tensor form $G(\eta_1,...., \eta_k)=G_1(\eta_1)...G_k(\eta_k)$.
+For simplicity, we will also assume that for all $j=1,..,n$ the coefficients $\xi_j$ and $\widetilde \xi_j$ satisfy the matching moment Condition {\bf C1}.
+In other words, we assume that $N_0$ in Condition {\bf C1} equals 1.
+The proof for general constants $N_0$ is similar.
+Furthermore, we will only consider test functions of tensor form $G(\eta_1,...., \eta_k)=G_1(\eta_1)...G_k(\eta_k)$.
 We will also only show the details for the case $k=1$, the general case is entirely similar for these test functions.